-A tenant has the ability to initiate an action in court against the landlord in order to get the landlord to fulfill his or her responsibilities.
+A tenant can initiate an action in court against the landlord to get the landlord to fulfill their responsibilities.

-- File Complaint With Local Agency- Before the tenant can file a complaint with the court, he or she must have filed a complaint with the local housing code enforcement agency regarding the landlord’s alleged violation.
+Before the tenant can file a complaint with the court, they must have filed a complaint with the local housing code enforcement agency regarding the landlord’s alleged violation.
 After 21 days, the tenant can then begin the process in court.

-- File Complaint With Court- To begin the process, the tenant must file a complaint with the clerk.
+To begin the process, the tenant must file a complaint with the clerk.
 This complaint must include the name of the tenant, name of the landlord, the address of the property, the alleged violation by the landlord and the date rent is due along with the rent amount due on those dates.
-The tenant will have to pay a $25 dollar fee to file this complaint.
+The tenant will have to pay a $25 fee to file this complaint.

-- Payment of Rent Into Court- After filing a complaint with the court, weekly tenants have four days and all other tenants have up until nine days to deposit, with the clerk of the court, an amount equal to their agreed upon weekly or monthly rent payment.
+After filing a complaint with the court, weekly tenants have four days, and all other tenants have up until nine days, to deposit with the clerk of the court, an amount equal to their agreed-upon weekly or monthly rent payment.
 This rent will be held by the clerk until the court decides the outcome of the complaint.
 If the tenant does not pay this required rent amount into court, the court may elect to dismiss the tenant’s claim.
 If the tenant has paid the rent amount into court, the landlord cannot attempt to file a notice to terminate for nonpayment against the tenant.

-- Court Date- The court will schedule a date for a hearing within 14 days of the filing of the complaint.
-The court will also send copies of the complaint to the landlord and to the local code enforcement agency via certified mail.
+The court will schedule a date for a hearing within 14 days of the filing of the complaint.
+The court will also send copies of the complaint to the landlord and the local code enforcement agency via certified mail.
 The code enforcement agency is responsible for furnishing the court with a copy of the original complaint.

-- 5. Court Order- The court can decide to
+The court can decide to do any of the following:

-- a.)
-Order the landlord to comply with his or her duties.
+- Order the landlord to comply with their duties.

-- b.)
-Order for a third party to collect rent or correct conditions at the property.
+- Order for a third party to collect rent or correct conditions at the property.

-- c.)
-Award monetary damages, which may include reimbursing the tenant for previously paid rent.
+- Award monetary damages, which may include reimbursing the tenant for previously paid rent.

-- d.)
-Order that rent paid into court by the tenant can be used to repair the premises or can be awarded appropriately between the parties
+- An order that rent paid into court by the tenant can be used to repair the premises or can be awarded appropriately between the parties.

-- e.)
-Other orders deemed fit by the court.
+- Other orders deemed fit by the court.

 Tenants whose landlords have already filed a notice to quit against them for nonpayment of rent or for another breach of the lease agreement are not allowed to file a complaint against the landlord with the local agency or with the court because it will be seen as a retaliatory action by the tenant.

-The landlord can issue a counterclaim, stating that the tenant has not fulfilled his or her obligations.
+The landlord can issue a counterclaim, stating that the tenant has not fulfilled their obligations.